-The Business Incentives identified for funding in the Urban Renewal Plan will support businesses by offering a mixture of grants and loans for storefront improvements.
+The Business Incentives identified for funding in the Urban Renewal Plan will support businesses by offering storefront improvement and new development grants.
 This will support the growth and retention of local businesses, encourage infill in the town center and promote the emergence of a vibrant town center.